Logarithmic EW corrections at one-loop: Numerical results

 In~\reffi{fig:ww} we show the transverse momentum distribution of one of the back-to-back $W^{\pm}$-bosons (left), and the invariant mass distribution $m_{W^+W^-}$ with $|\eta_{W^{\pm}}|<3$ (right) for the process $pp \to W^+W^-$ with on-shell W-bosons.
 At $p_{{\rm T},W_1}=1$~TeV the one-loop EW corrections yield $-50\%$ effects with a percent-level agreement among all the three considered one-loop predictions, qualitatively in-line to what we discussed above for ~\reffi{fig:zz}; in the same way, condition \eqref{la} is clearly fulfilled and each single contribution behaves likewise.
-In the $m_{W^+W^-}$ invariant mass distribution we observe large angular-dependent \SSC corrections despite the pseudorapidity cut $|\eta_W^{\pm}|<3$.
+In the $m_{W^+W^-}$ invariant mass distribution we observe large angular-dependent \SSC corrections despite the pseudorapidity cut $|\eta_{W^{\pm}}|<3$.
 Nevertheless, this pseudorapidity cut removes pathological very forward phase-space regions and results in an agreement between \NLLp and \NVI at the one-percent level.
 Differences between \NLL and \NLLp reach up to $10-15\%$.
 For both observables we show a third ratio plot to explicitly showcase the treatment of longitudinally polarised gauge bosons via the GBET.
-For on-hell $pp\to W^+ W^-$ the longitudinal-longitudinal (LL) and opposite transverse-transverse (TT) polarisations are not mass-suppressed.
+For on-shell $pp\to W^+ W^-$ the longitudinal-longitudinal (LL) and opposite transverse-transverse (TT) polarisations are not mass-suppressed.
 For both observables in~\reffi{fig:ww} the TT configuration dominates, in particular in the invariant mass distribution where it saturates the unpolarised LO amplitude obtained via the GBET, whereas the LL configuration contributes about $10\%$ of the cross section for $p_{{\rm T},W_1}>300\,$GeV.
+However, a comparison against the physical LO highlights an underestimation of the LT, TL plus LL polarisation fractions in the low energy regime.
+The GBET is not expected to reliably approximate longitudinally polarised gauge bosons by means of the corresponding Goldstone partners in this regime.
+We checked that in this low-energy phase-space regime the reweighting introduced in Section \ref{sec:goldstoneTH} corrects the \NLLp prediction by up to $3\%$.
+At large energies where the one-loop EW corrections become of significant size the GBET accurately reproduces the physical predictions and e.g. for $p_{{\rm T},W_1}>500$~GeV the reweighting factor Eq.~\eqref{eq:gbetreweight} agrees with unity at the permil level.